jmoney/til/README.md

-# TIL
+# Notes

-> A collection of knowledge I learn throughout the day.
-Do not want to write a full blown blog on the topics but do want to record them for other folks who stumble upon them or myself, I have a terrible memory.
+> I have a terrible memory so need to write this all down.

 ---